nathaliegogoll/penguin-cicd-gallery/README.md

-# Salt Gallery - From development to production
+# Salt Gallery - From development to produc

 ## A. Scenario